 So after much research, she decided to take a leap of faith and freeze her eggs.
 She acknowledged that cryopreservation is not a guarantee of a baby in the future.
 But just knowing she had done something pro-active, took control of a situation she felt was totally out of her control, she was able to relax and finally enjoy her life.
 She even has some pearls of wisdom for single women struggling with their own biological clock issues.
 Click here to read Ellen’s full story.

 At GENESIS our patients have similar concerns when contemplating egg freezing.
 It’s a personal decision; one a woman needs to be well informed to make confidently.
-If you’re interested in learning more about egg freezing, please join us for a free seminar or call us at 718-283-8600 and make an appointment to speak with one of our specialists.
+If you’re interested in learning more about egg freezing, please join us for a free seminar or call us at 718-GENESIS (718-436-3747) and make an appointment to speak with one of our specialists.